0YSG888-WD/SUGAR/README.md

 - Request listings from users pulled from database entries.
 - Bold, eyecatching overlapping design presents a start contrast to the way information is typically displayed on websites.
 - Simple background perspective skew based on mouseover increases user experience - sugar molecules appear to be moving.
+- Perspective skew chosen based on content of wallpaper, not randomly decided and incorporated for the sake of aesthetics.

 <hr>